 - Wear safety glasses and gloves

-- Disconnect the battery before major work
+- Remove the battery before any major work

 - Handle SRS connectors gently

-Knowing When to Call in the Pros
+When to Know When to Bring in the Pros

 Fixing Scan Tool Communication Issues